Ontario Use Of Force Training

 Isn't there a Provincial standard for use of force and handcuffing for security guards?

-In Ontario, and most other Provinces and Territories, no. Only B.C. has a mandatory handcuffing certification standard.
+In Canada, only the province of British Columbia has a mandatory handcuffing certification standard.
 All the others do not.
 Police and related professions sometimes have standards built into their legislation, but it does not apply to civilian security guards.

 Given that there are two different types of handcuffing methods, active and passive, plus a large number of other defensive tactics skills, what specifically is taught in this course and why?